-Michael Schnippering of Feng Shui Works says that clutter is an office no-no. In addition to clouding your energy and making your environment less pleasant to work in, clutter is an obstacle to organization.
+Michael Schnippering of Feng Shui Works says that .
+In addition to clouding your energy and making your environment less pleasant to work in, clutter is an obstacle to organization.
 Anyone who’s ever searched desperately for a file in a stack of papers knows what we mean.

 3. Hang art that means something to you.